Sophie Harding

-Sophie Harding (born 6 June 1999) is an Australian soccer player who plays for Fort Lauderdale United in the USL Super League.
-She has previously played for Newcastle Jets and Western Sydney Wanderers.
+Sophie Harding (born 6 June 1999) is an Australian professional soccer player who plays as a forward for A-League Women club Melbourne Victory.
+She has previously played for A-League Women clubs Newcastle Jets and Western Sydney Wanderers, in addition to USL Super League club Fort Lauderdale United.

 Early life

 Harding was born in England before immigrating to Sydney, Australia at the age of six.
 She played youth football for Harbord Seasiders United, Brookvale, and Manly United.
 Harding began playing for Manly's U'13 team and progressed to the first team who she represented for three years.

 In addition to her career as a footballer, Harding is a disability support worker, with Harding receiving the news of her first national team callup while she was in the middle of a shift.

 Club career

 Harding made her National Premier Leagues NSW Women's debut for Manly United in 2015.
 After breaking through with Manly she joined fellow NSW NPLW side North West Sydney Koalas in 2019, Harding has scored 19 goals in 44 appearances across three seasons with NWS Koalas.

 Harding was signed by A-League Women club Newcastle Jets ahead of the 2020–21 season.
 She played 11 of the Jets 12 matches and was noted for her pace.
 The young forward scored her first goal for Newcastle in a 5–1 win over Wellington Phoenix on Matchday 2 of the 2021–22 season, after re-signing for the season.
 In September 2022, the club announced she had departed, and two months later she signed a two-year contract with Western Sydney Wanderers.

 In July 2025, Harding moved to American USL Super League club Fort Lauderdale United.
+She made 14 matches (2 starts) for the Floridian club before departing after one season.

+In September 2026, Harding returned to Australia, joining Melbourne Victory.